sahilsan95/IPO_ALLOTMENT/README.md

-# IPOTrust 🏛️
+# IPO_ALLOTMENT 🏛️

 A Blockchain-based IPO Allocation Framework that ensures **fairness**, **transparency**, and **privacy** using **Solidity smart contracts** on the Ethereum blockchain.
 Designed for SEBI and multiple registrars to collaboratively run a verifiable and tamper-proof lottery for IPO share allocation.

 ## 🧩 Overview

-IPOTrust decentralizes the traditional IPO allotment process using smart contracts.
+IPO_ALLOTMENT decentralizes the traditional IPO allotment process using smart contracts.
 It ensures that applicants are selected through a verifiable lottery system, using multi-party cryptographic seeds for randomness.
 Privacy is maintained by storing only **SHA-256 hashed DMAT IDs** on-chain.

 ### Key Roles
 - **SEBI**: Deploys the contract, reviews results.